jrcain-usgs/asc-public-docs/docs/how-to-guides/isis-fundamentals/isis-faq.md

 ## How do I install ISIS on Windows?
 ----
 We do not officially support ISIS on windows.
-It may be possible using the Linux subsystem ([How to Install Linux on Windows with WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)).
+It may be possible using the Linux subsystem ([How to Install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install), [ISIS and ASP on Windows 11 (WSL, take 3)](https://planetarygis.blogspot.com/2024/02/isis-and-asp-on-windows-11-wsl-take-3.html)).
 This approach isn’t tested and we strongly recommend ISIS users operate MacOS, Linux or a Linux VM on Windows machines.

 ## When trying to run an ISIS command, I get `Please set ISISROOT before running any Isis applications`
 ----